The Basics of Trade Secrets

 Where a trade secret is made public it generally ceases to be a trade secret and can be freely used by all.
 This is true whether it is made public as a result of independent creation by another, some act of the owner of the trade secret, or some wrongful action of an involved party.
 Where a court determines the existence of a wrongful action, compensation is often set at a level which could be understood to put the owner back in the position they would have been in if the wrongful act had not occurred.
 In many cases, secret processes and methods which may constitute trade secrets could also qualify for patent protection.

 Patent protection, on the other hand, is a definite property protection granted in exchange for the public disclosure of information.
 Patents are time-limited and only granted if an invention meets criteria including novelty and inventiveness, while trade secrets can be maintained indefinitely if kept secret and do not necessarily need to meet a standard of novelty.

 Costs are associated with obtaining and maintaining both patent and trade secret rights.
 To obtain patent rights an owner of an invention must prepare and file an application, respond to any objections or notifications from the patent office, and pay periodic maintenance fees.
 To maintain trade secret protection, an owner must put in place systems, such as systems of contracts, to protect the secrecy of their trade secret and educate their employees and partners about obligations and expectations.

 Patents and trade secrets are also valued differently and provide different benefits.
-Patent rights are a set of time-limited rights that are assumed to be valid and give the owner the ability to seek compensation for infringement, the amount of compensation often calculated on the basis of damages suffered or the amount of profit made by an infringer.
+Patent rights are a set of time-limited rights that are assumed to be valid and give the owner the ability to seek compensation for infringement, the amount of compensation is often calculated based on damages suffered or the amount of profit made by an infringer.
 Trade secrets are not limited by a predetermined amount of time, but violation of trade secrets rights is typically valued on the 'but for' analysis mentioned above and not considered theft of property.